cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

 The only change here is to have a `DesiredLRPDefinitionID` to link the `ActualLRP` to the `LRPDefinition` for which it was created.
 This ID should always match either the `DefinitionID` or `PreviousDefinitionID` in the corresponding `DesiredLRP`.

+#### Events

+Events will not change other than additional fields returned in the underlying `DesiredLRP` or `ActualLRP` structs in the event payload.
+Those who are processing events will have to handle the new fields and the updates to the ScheduleInfo and/or RunInfo retrieved from them.

 #### Legacy Records

 As part of the migration to this new API, LRP definitions for old DesiredLRP and ActualLRP records would have to be backfilled.

 1. `DesiredLRP.PreviousDefinitionID` would be set to nil.
-2. `DesiredLRP.DefinitionID` would be set to `{ProcessGUID}-legacy-0`.
+2. `DesiredLRP.DefinitionID` would be set to `{GeneratedGUID}`.
-3. `ActualLRP.DefinitionID` would be set to `{ProcessGUID}-legacy-0`.
+3. `ActualLRP.DefinitionID` would be set to `{GeneratedGUID}`.

-This database migration should be applied before any new endpoints are exposed.
+This database migration should be applied before any new endpoints are exposed.  `{GeneratedGUID}` must be the same on the `DesiredLRP.DefinitionID` and the associated `ActualLRP`s for the `DesiredLRP`

+#### Legacy Clients

+When a legacy client Desires an LRP it will not provide the DefinitionID.
+If a `DefinitionID` is not provided the BBS will generate a unique ID for that LRPDefinition similar to how this is done in the Legacy Records migration described above.

 ## Client Interaction